henrik/delishlist.com/README.markdown

 Medium-sized Sinatra [site](http://delishlist.com) (rewritten from Merb) deployed with Capistrano.

-Wraps links tagged `wishlist` on [Delicious](http://delicious.com) in better presentation.
+Wraps links tagged `wishlist` on [Delicious](http://delicious.com) or [Pinboard](http://pinboard.in) in better presentation.

 Not affiliated with Yahoo!
-Inc., owner of the "Delicious" trademark.
+Inc., owner of the "Delicious" trademark, nor with Pinboard.

 ## Credits and license